gcharters/kabanero-dev-getting-started/README.md

 ## Working with Appsody Collections

-_Introduce the Collection concept.
-Talk about Stacks and Templates (these will have been talked about at a high level, but the details of the files will not have been covered._

 A collection includes everything you need to create a microservice in a single container image, along with an enterprise-grade deployment & integrated continuous delivery choice.
 Collections are developed by application architects to match their organizational and product requirements and work as the basis for applications created by application developers.

 A collection is defined by a combination of a stack (container images and application templates), build/CD conventions, and deployment best-practices.